-004248 UHF (LOGISTICS) REPEATER
+004248 UHF (LOGISTICS) REPEATER w/ 004150 SEALED LEAD ACID BATTERY KIT

 The NFES# 004248 Logistics Repeater is a battery-operated unit used to extend radio coverage in mountainous terrain or where line of sight between portable radios is not possible.
 The Logistics repeater is used in conjunction with a Logistics Radio Kit, NFES# 004244 or the Remote Kit (NFES# 004330) with an appropriate UHF radio installed.